atom/teletype/doc/rfcs/004-quickly-collaborate-with-coworkers-and-friends.md

 ## Drawbacks

-1. Imagine you code together every day with a particular coworker.
-When you add them as a trusted collaborator, and you invite them to join your portal, and they don't join right away, you can't tell if it's because they're not online, or if they declined your invitation, or if they didn't see your invitation, or if they don't have you listed as a trusted collaborator.
-If you were expecting them to join your portal, you have to reach out to them via some other communication medium to find out why they haven't joined.
-(Unfortunately, we're unaware of an [alternative approach](#rationale-and-alternatives) that would allow us to improve this experience for you and your coworker without _also_ increasing the ability for bad actors to use Teletype as an avenue for harassment.)
-2. Once Teletype provides a list of past collaborators, people may want to be able to chat with those collaborators from within Teletype.
+1. Once Teletype allows you to designate a list of trusted collaborators, people may want to be able to chat with those collaborators from within Teletype.
 While we may eventually want to support chat, any chat-related functionality must exist in service of Teletype's primary vision of "making it as easy to code together as it is to code alone."
 We'll need to be diligent to avoid scope creep.
-3. Today, when a host shares a portal, the host sends their peer information to Teletype so that guests can query Teletype to determine how to connect to the host.
+2. Today, when a host shares a portal, the host sends their peer information to Teletype so that guests can query Teletype to determine how to connect to the host.
 Teletype has no peering information for other users (e.g., users that a host might want to invite to their portal).
 In order for Teletype to communicate a portal invitation to a user, Teletype will need some way of sending a message to the user.
 Depending on the technical solution we choose, we may incur increased server-side resource consumption and/or we may take on additional operational complexity.

 ## Rationale and alternatives